-Contributions - The Organization adopted FASB Accounting Standards Update ("ASU") No. 2018-08, Not-For-Profit Entities (Topic 958), Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made effective July 1, 2019 on a modified prospective basis.
+Contributions - The Organization accounts for contributions in accordance with FASB Accounting Standards Update ("ASU") No. 2018-08, Not-For-Profit Entities (Topic 958).
 ASU 2018-08 clarifies the characterization of grants as either reciprocal transactions (exchanges) or nonreciprocal transactions (contributions).
 ASU 2018-08 also provides additional guidance to distinguish between conditional and unconditional contributions.
 In accordance with ASU 2018-08, the Organization evaluates grants and contributions for evidence of the transfer of commensurate value from the Organization to the grantor or resource provider.
-The transfer of commensurate value from the Organization directly benefit the grantor or resource provider or are for the sole use of the grantor or resource provider or b) the grantor or resource provider obtains proprietary rights or other privileges from the goods or services provided by the Organization.
+The transfer of commensurate value from the Organization to the grantor or resource provider may include instances when a) the goods or services provided by the Organization directly benefit the grantor or resource provider or are for the sole use of the grantor or resource provider or b) the grantor or resource provider obtains proprietary rights or other privileges from the goods or services provided by the Organization.
 When such factors exist, the Organization accounts for the grants or contributions as exchange transactions under ASC 606, Revenue from Contracts with Customers, or other appropriate guidance.
 In the absence of these factors, the Organization accounts for the award under the contribution accounting model.